gravitational/teleport/rfd/0173-terraform-machine-id.md

 - the `terraform-provider-<user>-<random hash>` secret random provision token allowing to join as the `terraform-provider-<user>-<random hash>` bot.
 This resource expires but will be consumed automatically on join.

 Each local Terraform invocation will create a new bot and join token.
-To avoid resource accumulation those resource will have an expiry of 1 hour by default.
+To avoid resource accumulation those resources will have an expiry of 1 hour by default.

 A typical "getting started" provider configuration would look like: